 St. Anthony Catholic Grade School will report any qualifying incident to the appropriate authorities within a timely manner.
-The principal shall immediately notify local law enforcement officials of written complaints from school personnel concerning instances of battery committed against school personnel, and the principal shall notify the Illinois State Police within 3 days of each incident of battery through the School Incident Reporting System (SIRS).
+The principal shall immediately notify local law enforcement officials of written complaints from school personnel concerning instances of battery committed against school personnel, and schools shall also report all of these incidents to the State Board of Education through existing school incident reporting systems in IWAS as they occur during the year by no later than August 1 for the preceding school year guardian.

-The principal shall immediately notify a local law enforcement agency of firearm incidents on school grounds.
-If a student is in possession of a firearm, then the principal shall also immediately notify the student's parent or guardian.
 The principal shall immediately notify a local law enforcement agency of verified incidents involving drugs occurring on school grounds.
 Both types of incidents will also be reported to the Illinois State Police through the School Incident Reporting System (SIRS).

+The principal shall immediately notify a local law enforcement agency of firearm incidents on school grounds.
+If a student is in possession of a firearm, then the principal shall also immediately notify the student's parent or